ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 the template and begin filling in relevant data about the incident and beginning to explore the Five Whys (ctohb.com/5whys) for the incident.

- ey should complete an initial draft of the RCA and circulate it to rel - evant peers before scheduling a time as a group to explore and try and improve the analysis and future prevention steps.
+They should complete an initial draft of the RCA and circulate it to rel - evant peers before scheduling a time as a group to explore and try and improve the analysis and future prevention steps.

- e meeting attendees should read the RCA draft in advance and come prepared to explore the nuts and bolts of the incident and ideate on future prevention steps.
+The meeting attendees should read the RCA draft in advance and come prepared to explore the nuts and bolts of the incident and ideate on future prevention steps.

 Choosing the RCA Lead Author

- e RCA lead need not necessarily be the person who responded to the incident. e ideal RCA lead should be someone who is very familiar with
+The RCA lead need not necessarily be the person who responded to the incident. e ideal RCA lead should be someone who is very familiar with

 the systems involved and can ask insightful questions about where tools and processes failed and generate ideas for improvement.